Secrets of Japanese business etiquette

 - Always carefully pick up all the Japanese business cards received at a meeting.
 Forgetting a Japanese businessperson’s card is a slap in his or her face because it implies he or she is unimportant.
 Consider that many of the junior employees at a Japanese company will be with it for life: one of the lower-ranked employees at a business meeting today might control a $50,000,000 budget in 10 – 15 years time.
 A young man who served me with green tea at Toyota in December 1991, now controls a $150,000,000 budget, but still remembers that I treated him politely at that first meeting.

-- From October thru April, most Japanese businessmen, especially senior managers, executives, and salarymen, wear dark navy, charcoal gray, or black suits, with white shirt and subdued tie.
+- From October thru April, most Japanese businessmen, especially senior managers, executives, and salarymen, wear dark navy, charcoal gray, or black suits, with a white shirt and subdued tie.

 - Japanese businesspeople tend to wear formal coats in the winter months of December thru February, and Burberry-style short raincoats in March and April.